Good Life: A Zen Precepts Retreat with Cheri Huber

 If you are looking for the answers to life’s problems, you will not find them in this (or any) book.
 Yet every “answer” is right here, as close as your heart, your breathing, your touch, your sense of who you are.

 Instead of a map showing how to avoid life’s difficulties so you can head straight for life’s treasures, this book offers a process that can serve as a compass to let you know when you are on or off course.

-Her is a Zen perspective on the Buddhist precepts, the heart of a 2,500-year-old spiritual practice.
-This path has no answers and no end. the path itself is a way of being in the world, in which the only requirement is a questioning mind, and the only result is the very treasure that all of us, everywhere and always, have longed for.
+Here is a Zen perspective on the Buddhist precepts, the heart of a 2,500-year-old spiritual practice.
+This path has no answers and no end.
+The path itself is a way of being in the world, in which the only requirement is a questioning mind, and the only result is the very treasure that all of us, everywhere and always, have longed for.

 Good Life includes engaging discussions of how to transform real-life difficulties into freedom.
 The precepts help us to see what keeps us from the natural joy of being wholeheartedly who we are.

-Cheri Huber has been a student and teacher of Zen awareness practice for over 30 years.
-She founded the Zen Monastery Peace Center in Murphys, CA and Living Compassion, a non-profit dedicated to peace and service.
-She has a weekly radio show, Open Air on talkshoe.com and maintains Cheri Huber’s Practice Blog.
+Cheri Huber has been a student and teacher of Zen awareness practice for over 35 years.
+She is the founder of the Zen Monastery Peace Center in Murphys, CA and Living Compassion, non-profits dedicated to peace and service.
+She hosts a weekly internet radio show Open Air.
+Follow Cheri on her blog.